aomlomics/FAIReSheets/README.md

 - **Problem**: Missing `client_secrets.json` or `token.json`
   - **Solution**: Make sure you've downloaded these files from the Git Gist and placed them in the root of the project directory.

-## Optional (recommended)
+## Optional (recommended): Google Apps Script

-To automatically track modifications in your Google Sheet, you can use the following Apps Script.
-This script updates the modification timestamp and user email in the README sheet whenever an edit is made to any sheet except "README" and "Drop-down values".
+Copy and Paste the following Google Apps Script for some helpful features, like tracking modifications in the README of your Google Sheet, data validation on important fields, font formatter, and a button to download all sheets as TSV files (needed for [Ocean DNA Explorer](https://www.oceandnaexplorer.org/) and edna2obis submission).

-### Steps to Add the Apps Script
+### Adding the Google Apps Script

 1. Open your Google Sheet.
 2. Click on `Extensions` in the menu, then select `Apps Script`.